Opinion | The State of the Union is Biden’s chance to rebrand

 There is much for Biden’s first State of the Union to cover, from historically high inflation to a historic choice for the Supreme Court.
 And the crisis in Ukraine will overshadow his remarks.
 It would be particularly useful for him to provide a general overview of the 20th century, in which the distant discontents of Europe, and the limitless ambitions of tyrants, invariably required American intervention.

-But in all this, Biden’s political need is not to show empathy, but energy.
+But in all this, Biden’s political need is not to show empathy but energy.
 He must be a whirlwind of positive, achievable change.
 He must be an activist outsider to his own administration — driving progress and innovation against ossified elites.

 What Biden needs most is to show much more vigor on a national stage.